owlbarn/tutorial/book/case-image-inception/README.md

 </p>

-## Let's Roll!
+## Example

-Enough of these boring installation steps.
-Forget any hello-world code.
-Let’s do the image classification, right here, right now!
+Let’s do the image classification with one line of code:

 ```
 owl -run 6dfed11c521fb2cd286f2519fb88d3bf